hyperwatch/hyperwatch/README.md

 ## Configure

-The first thing you might want is configuring inputs to connect Hyper Watch to your traffic sources and convert it in the proper format.
+The first thing you might want is configuring inputs to connect Hyperwatch to your traffic sources and convert it in the proper format.

 In order to do this, you need to create a new configuration file such as `config/custom.js`.